ali-tarmoush/Introduction-to-Front-End-Development/README.md

 ### WEEK 1: Get started with web development
 In this module, you will learn about the different types of web developers and the roles and responsibilities of front-end, back-end, and full-stack developers.
 You will take a first look at the core technologies of HTML, CSS, and Javascript and explore the concepts that underpin how the internet works.

+### WEEK 2: Introduction to HTML and CSS
+In this module you will learn how to construct HTML documents and add basic styling and layout using CSS.